lanzerot/jsHelper/readme.md

 **Object.prototype.getPropertiesName** : This function give you the option to use getOwnPropertyNames directly as a function of any object

+**String.prototype.fullTrim** : This function trim all white spaces

 ####Functions
 **isset** : It checks if the variable is not null and not undefined.